lucastaroscky/lucastaroscky/README.md

 My name is Lucas and I'm a Full-stack developer.

-I'm working as a Junior Data Engineer at Itaú and currently I study software development at [Trybe](https://www.betrybe.com/).
+Actually, I'm working as a Junior Data Engineer at <b>Itaú Unibanco</b> and currently I study software development at [Trybe](https://www.betrybe.com/).

 ## :newspaper: Latest Articles